Digital nomading, or traveling while doing remote working, is on the rise. The increase in the number of digital nomads is fueled by three factors.

 The first is the steadily growing number of people who work remotely.
 In 2016, for example, 43% of workers spent at least some time working virtually, according to a New York Times report on Gallup poll data.
 That figure is up from 39% in 2012.
 Of these, nearly one-third worked remotely 4 to 5 days per day.

 Not only that, but many employers are embracing an even further hike in the number of people engaged in remote work.
-Dell Computer, for example, plans to have 50% of its people working virtually in the next several years.
+Dell Computer, for example, plans to have 50% of its people working virtually in the next several years and some people creating their own home office, using somewhere like office monster to get their furniture.

 The third factor is the flexibility of many of the people who are working remotely.
 The rise in remote work affects people across all age groups, but because the Millennial generation was entering the workforce as the phenomenon gained momentum, remote work is often associated with them.
 Millennials are in early adulthood, an age where people frequently want to travel.
 In recent years, Millennials have been joined by retired or semi-retired Baby Boomers.